Padru

-Padru (Patru; Padru) is a comune (municipality) in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 180 km north of Cagliari and about 15 km south of Olbia.
-As of 31 December 2004, it had a population of 2,107 and an area of 130.2 km2.
+Padru (Padru, Patru) is a town and comune (municipality) in the Province of Gallura North-East Sardinia in the autonomous island region of Sardinia in Italy, located about 180 km north of Cagliari and about 15 km south of Olbia.
+It has 2,130 inhabitants.

 The municipality of Padru contains the frazioni (subdivisions, mainly villages and hamlets) Sozza, Cuzzola, Sa Serra, Pedra Bianca, Biasì, Tirialzu, Ludurru, Sos Runcos, and Sas Enas.
+It separated from the municipality of Buddusò in 1996.

-Padru borders the following municipalities: Alà dei Sardi, Loiri Porto San Paolo, Olbia, San Teodoro (OT), Torpè, Lodè, Bitti.
+Padru borders the municipalities of Alà dei Sardi, Loiri Porto San Paolo, Olbia, San Teodoro, Torpè, Lodè, and Bitti.